Thomas Brown (settler)

 Brown himself said in another letter:

 Shortly before his intended relocation to Glengarry, Brown was nominated to the Legislative Council, a position which required him to be in Perth.
-As Brown was committed to moving to Champion Bay, he stated his intention to decline the nomination, but was persuaded by the Governor of Western Australia, Captain Charles Fitzgerald to sit for the remainder of the session.
+As Brown was committed to moving to Champion Bay, he stated his intention to decline the nomination, but was persuaded by Governor Captain Charles Fitzgerald to sit for the remainder of the session.

 Brown became involved in controversy almost as soon as he took his seat.
-In the Governor's address to the new Legislative Council, Fitzgerald stated that he considered the new Members, Brown, Marshall Clifton and Lionel Samson, to represent their districts.
+In the governor's address to the new Legislative Council, Fitzgerald stated that he considered the new Members, Brown, Marshall Waller Clifton and Lionel Samson, to represent their districts.
 This statement was then misreported by The Perth Gazette as having been said by the men themselves.
 As none of the men were elected representatives, this greatly angered the colony's many supporters of responsible government, and the York settlers published a declaration denying that Brown represented them, or indeed that he had any political influence in the district.
 Shortly afterwards, Brown published a dignified letter stating that he had never considered himself to be a representative of any particular class or district, then resigned his seat.

-Once again Brown prepared to relocate to Glengarry, but in October 1851 he was appointed acting Police Magistrate in Fremantle, during the absence of Thomas Yule.
+Once again Brown prepared to relocate to Glengarry, but in October 1851 he was appointed acting police magistrate in Fremantle, during the absence of Thomas Yule.
 Brown accepted the position and moved his family to Fremantle, leaving Glengarry in the hands of his eldest son Kenneth.
-He was appointed Resident Magistrate for Fremantle the following year, and from 1856 was also Perth's Collector of Customs.
+He was appointed resident magistrate for Fremantle the following year, and from 1856 was also Perth's collector of customs.

-In October 1862, Brown was transferred to the position of Resident Magistrate at Geraldton.
+In October 1862, Brown was transferred to the position of resident magistrate at Geraldton.
 He held the position until his death the following June.
 Early in June 1863, Brown suffered a series of heart attacks, and he died on 5 June.
-He was buried two days later in the old Geraldton cemetery.
+He was buried two days later in the Geraldton cemetery.

-Among Thomas Brown's seven children were Kenneth, Maitland and Matilda, who married Samuel Hamersley, who purchased Grass Dale in 1878 from Eliza Brown for £2,200.
+Among Brown's seven children were Kenneth, Maitland and Matilda, who married Samuel Hamersley, who purchased Grass Dale in 1878 from Eliza Brown for £2,200.
 Edith Cowan was Thomas's granddaughter.